jenkinsci/github-branch-pr-change-filter-plugin/README.md

 ## Getting started

 Add a discovery trait a provide a valid regex to match against full file names.
 If any files in a PR matched the provided regex, the discovered pull request will be included.
+You may also provide regex to exclude files that would otherwise be matched by the inclusion regex.
+*Note: Regex matches are currently case-insensitive*

 ## Issues